easypcceo/jacobtuwiner/about.md

 <p>After spending a ton of time sending outreach emails for Easy PC, I knew a thing or two about link outreach.</p>

 <p>I started working on an outreach process and began training people to take the process off my hands.
-At the time I was still trying to do SEO consulting work - in fact, I kept changing my mind about what I wanted to do, as usual. </p>
+At the time I was still trying to do SEO consulting work. </p>

 <p>My cousin Austin asked me why I kept switching around.
 He told me I'm doing well with link outreach so I should try sticking with it. </p>